Viktoria Walda Byczkiewicz, Ph.D.

-Supportive depth-oriented psychotherapy to achieve lasting, meaningful change.
+Supportive depth-oriented coaching to achieve lasting, meaningful change.

 ”I am not what happened to me, I am what I choose to become.”